Baking Soda Uses:

 Baking soda is super effective at absorbing odors, non-toxic & safe to use everywhere.

 There are so many uses; we thought we'd include a bag in your box.

-Make Your Own baking powder: stir and sift together 2 parts of Cream of Tartar to 1 part baking soda and 1 part cornstarch.
+Make Your Own baking powder: stir and sift together 2 parts of Cream of Tartar/ 1 part baking soda/ 1 part cornstarch.

-1.)
-Fire Extinguisher: mix a solution of one teaspoon baking soda and one pint of water in a plastic spray bottle.
-When fire gets too high, spray at the base of the flames.
+Mix a solution of one teaspoon baking soda with one pint water in a plastic spray bottle.
+When a fire gets too high, spray at the base of the flames.